 Names are arranged in the transcriptions alphabetically by last name, but not by first name.
 This arrangement preserves the adjacency of family members as they lie in the cemetery.

 We take pictures of each individual headstone in every cemetery we visit.
-These pictures are not posted here (that's just too time consuming a project as we have over 27,000 such pictures), but they are available to anyone who asks, free of charge, by email or postal delivery.
+These pictures are not posted here (that's just too time consuming a project as we have over 30,000 such pictures), but they are available to anyone who asks, free of charge, by email or postal delivery.
 We do not request, nor do we accept, any payment for this service.
 If you request pictures, please provide the name of the cemetery in your request.
+(It's surprising how many people neglect to include that important piece of information!)

 My thanks to Suzanne Sowell, who has done a fantastic job with the San Augustine County website; I am happy to provide my pictures for her use.